bucs110fall2023/final-project-danny-dimes/README.md

 ## Project Description

-<< We plan to build a duck hunting game where you can use a gun with limited ammo to hunt ducks and get points >>
+<< We plan to build a duck hunting game where you can use a gun with limited ammo to hunt ducks and get points.
+Our twist on this will be that
+the ducks will be rival school mascots and the ammo will be baxters >>

 ***